-De Beers and Ayer were on their way to ingraining diamonds into popular culture as the pinnacle of romance.
-Let's not forget that a new generation of young women captivated by diamond engagement rings was reaching adulthood.
+De Beers and Ayer were on their way to ingraining diamonds into popular culture as the pinnacle of romance, and a new generation of young women captivated by diamond engagement rings was reaching adulthood.

 Ayer found that women involved in picking their engagement ring would choose a cheaper diamond option.
 So naturally, another idea was implanted into society's psyche, the "surprise" engagement.
 By leaving women out of the process, there was more money to be made.

 Advertisers and retailers convinced men that the size and quality of a diamond correlated with the love they hold for their future wife; nothing less than the best would do!
 British, American, and Japanese men were encouraged to spend one, two, and three months' salary, respectively.
 Why?
 Because they could.
 A large diamond ring became a symbol of a man's financial success.

 In just 40 years (1939-1979), De Beers wholesale diamond sales in the U.S. increased 91-fold to $2.1 billion.